Janice Kapp Perry: Compositions

-At the age of 38, Perry broke one of her ankles during one of her basketball games.
+At the age of thirty-eight, Perry broke one of her ankles during one of her basketball games.
 Her television broke at the same time.
 With the extra time the incidents afforded her, she was assigned by her ward to compose music for their ward road show.
 She entered church song writing competitions and wrote new songs for her local church community.

 Perry experimented with many styles at the beginning of her career, writing pop music that she sent on demo tapes to Nashville and Los Angeles.
 Not finding success with pop music, she began writing more contemporary gospel music.
 Her first church song was written in 1976, entitled "I'll Follow Jesus."
 She sent the sheet music to local bookstores and partnered with LDS musician Merrill Jenson to produce more music.
 Perry released her first album Where is Heaven in 1978.
 Two years later, she created a traveling musical called "It's a Miracle" which was performed in 239 different locations.
 She and her husband founded Prime Recordings, a music production business.

 Perry started her career writing her own melodies and words.
 Later on, she also wrote music to accompany words written by others.
-She created melodies to the works of Emily H. Woodmansee, Gordon B. Hinckley, and many others.
+She created melodies to the words of Emily H. Woodmansee, Gordon B. Hinckley, and many others.
 She has also collaborated with Orrin Hatch to create six albums of songs.
 In 2001, their song "Heal our Land" was performed at the National Prayer Breakfast and again in 2005 for the presidential inauguration of George W. Bush.
-In early 2008, Perry set LDS Church president Gordon B. Hinckley's poem, "What is this Thing Called Death", to music after one of her nieces died.
+In early 2008, Perry set LDS Church president Gordon B. Hinckley's poem, "What is this Thing Called Death," to music after one of her nieces died.
 It was sung by the Mormon Tabernacle Choir at Hinckley's funeral.

-Perry was a prolific composer.
-She wrote nearly 3,000 songs, which she compiled into more than 108 albums.
-She also has written eight cantatas, two of which have been performed in the Salt Lake Tabernacle, and a number of musicals.
+Perry is a prolific composer.
+She has written nearly 3,000 songs, which she compiled into more than 108 albums.
+She has also written eight cantatas, two of which have been performed in the Salt Lake Tabernacle, and a number of musicals.
 She is a member of the Utah Composers Guild, and has traveled all over the world to perform her work, including to Japan and Taiwan.

-A Child's Prayer
+"A Child's Prayer"

 During Perry's career, a mysterious pain left one of her hands paralyzed.
 As doctors were not able to find a solution, it became especially difficult to play the piano and compose music.
 Despite this, she continued to write songs, learning to compose them in her head instead.
 In a moment of particular despair over her hand, Perry wrote a song entitled "Lord Are You There?" which she later reworked and simplified to become her beloved "A Child's Prayer."
-There was some controversy with the song, as the church's correlation committee believed the lyrics should include formal prayer language, such as "Thee" and "Thou", but Perry argued that a child would not use those words when praying.
+There was some controversy with the song, as the church's correlation committee believed the lyrics should include formal prayer language, such as "thee" and "thou," but Perry argued that a child would not use those words when praying.
 The song ultimately remained the same.